realbugdigger/KarolaScriptLLVM/README.md

 ***
 ***

+This interpreter is pretty bare bones.
+It doesn't have stuff like interactive debugger and static analyzer.

 KarolaScript is a toy programing language I made for my own better understanding of overall compilation process, compiler and interpreter knowledge.
 KarolaScript is dynamicaly typed procedular objet oriented language.
 It looks like a mix of Python and C. In KarolaScript both classes and functions are considered first-class citizens!
-That means language treats these entities (functions or classes) like any other objects and supports: assign operation to variables, passed as arguments to other functions, returned by other functions and can be included in data structures.
+That means language treats these entities (functions or classes) like any other objects and supports: assign operation to variables, passed as arguments to other functions, returned by other functions and can be included in data structures. hand-written parser and lexer.

 Currently the way KarolaScript code is being executed by recursively evaluating the AST.
 More optimal way would be to make a virtual machine and bytecode for the language and the execute it on top of VM.